uriva/rmmbr/README.md

 ## Cross device caching

-To persist the cache across devices, we offer a use cloud service, which is free to use up to a quota.
+To persist the cache across devices, you can use our cloud service, which is free up to a quota.

 To use it, you can install the CLI tool: